Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Philosophy rose from unhappiness with the mythologies that purportedly explained the world.2

-2. Discovery Education, Introduction to Philosophy: Philosophical Tradition and Method, 2012, Films on Demand video, https://go.openathens.net/redirector/
+2. Discovery Education, Introduction to Philosophy: Philosophical Tradition and Method, 2012, Films on Demand video.

 This example will show you how to cite an online video, such as a YouTube video or TED talk.

-Begin with the creator and title of the video.
-Use the username as the creator.
+Identify the title of the video and the creator.
+Use the username or channel name for the creator.

-List the username in normal order, followed by a period.
-Place the title of the video in quotation marks and place a period after the title but inside the closing quotation mark.
+List the username or channel, followed by a period.
+Place the title of the video in quotation marks and place a period after the title but inside the closing quotation marks.
+You may need to adjust the capitalization of the title to only capitalize each of the major words.

 Bibliography Example: